 Department Writing Guidelines and Grading Standards.
 Additionally, you might find a visit to

-the Lewis & Clark Writing Center and the following two
+the Lewis & Clark Writing Center and the following reference works helpful:

 Finally, be sure to edit and proofread your essay thoroughly before